lnn2204/lnn2204.github.io/_posts/2023-02-02-My-First-Trashtalk.md

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Welcome to LnN's Page!"
 tags: trashtalk
 ---

 # Welcome

-**Hello world**, this is my first Jekyll blog post.

 I hope you like it!
+I do some things that I want to do, write down here, on this page.
+Nothing much and it won't be professional, I'm just an old kid and try to do something that I haven't done before!

+## Thanks for being here!